stepanhruda/dyld-image-loading-performance/README.md

 ### Workaround

-It is possible to move all symbols (even when using Swift) into your app executable as suggested by the [Accelerator Project](https://github.com/johnno1962/Accelerator).
+It is possible to move all symbols (even when using Swift) into your app executable as suggested by [Accelerator](https://github.com/johnno1962/Accelerator).
 In this way, _dyld_ doesn't need to load the frameworks on launch.
 This only works if you are compiling the framework from source.

 1. __Get rid of linker `-framework` flags and promise to provide `-filelist` instead.__ If you're using Cocoapods, it can be automated through a `post_install` step in Podfile.